-Each month, I will pick a handful of buzzworthy and under the radar debut books I feel you’ll enjoy.
+Each month, Debutiful will recommend a handful of buzzworthy and under-the-radar debut books for you to read.